trailblazer/trailblazer.github.io/gems/operation/2.0/api.md

 {{  "operation_test.rb:override-pipe" | tsnippet }}

-Use the `:name` option to assign a new name if you don't want to override an existing step.
+Refrain from using the `:override` option if you want to add steps.

 ## Options